rafalp/Misago/dev-docs/plugins/hooks/context-processor-hook.md

 ```

-## Example: include template components in the base template
+## Example: include template component in the base template

 ```python
 from django.http import HttpRequest